Browse by Medical Category

-The Mass General training program in Rheumatology had its origin with the late Dr. Walter Bauer in the 1930s who brought basic scientists into the hospital to work side by side with clinicians.
+The Mass General training program in Rheumatology had its origin with the late Walter Bauer, MD, in the 1930s, who brought basic scientists into the hospital to work side by side with clinicians.
 Dr. Bauer emphasized pathology as the major scientific discipline since he thought that pathology would provide the background for detailed observation and description of these diseases.
 A definitive description of the clinical picture and pathology of rheumatoid arthritis resulted from this approach.

-Succeeding Bauer, Marion Ropes, one of the first women Division Chiefs in the nation, guided the MGH Arthritis Unit to published definitive studies on the major rheumatic diseases in both the clinical and basic sciences.
+Succeeding Bauer, Marion Ropes, MD, one of the first women division chiefs in the nation, guided the Mass General Arthritis Unit to published definitive studies on the major rheumatic diseases in both the clinical and basic sciences.

-In 1961, Stephen Krane became Chief of the Rheumatology Unit.
+In 1961, Stephen Krane, MD, became chief of the Rheumatology Unit.
 Dr. Krane established a tradition of excellence in connective tissue and matrix biology, incorporating all of the modern techniques of cell and molecular biology.
-During the next 30 years, many physicians emerged from the MGH Arthritis Unit as leaders in rheumatology, including J. Claude Bennett, Ted Harris, Edward Amento, John Hardin, Laurie Glimcher, Steven Goldring, Graham Russell, Jean-Michel Dayer and Edward Yeh.
+During the next 30 years, many physicians emerged from the Mass General Arthritis Unit as leaders in rheumatology, including J. Claude Bennett, Ted Harris, Edward Amento, John Hardin, Laurie Glimcher, Steven Goldring, Graham Russell, Jean-Michel Dayer and Edward Yeh.

-Dr. Luster has put in place a leadership team that includes Dr. John Stone, the Clinical Director of Rheumatology, who oversees all clinical and training activities of the Unit.
-Dr. Marcy Bolster, the Fellowship Training Program Director, coordinates all teaching and training related activities.
-Dr. Allen Steere is the Director of Translational Research, and together with Dr. Stone they coordinate clinical and translational research between the clinic and the laboratories in the CIID.
+Dr. Luster has put in place a leadership team that includes John Stone, MD, the clinical director of Rheumatology, who oversees all clinical and training activities of the unit.
+Marcy Bolster, MD, the fellowship training program director, coordinates all teaching and training related activities.
+Allen Steere, MD, is the director of translational desearch and together with Dr. Stone, they coordinate clinical and translational research between the clinic and the laboratories in the CIID.

-Rheumatology fellowships are offered to MDs who have completed three years of post-graduate training in Internal Medicine or two years under the ACGME research residency “short-track”.
+Rheumatology fellowships are offered to MDs who have completed three years of post-graduate training in internal medicine or two years under the ACGME research residency.
 All applicants are expected to be Board Eligible in Internal Medicine when beginning the Rheumatology Fellowship unless in the research residency track.
 It is expected that all Rheumatology Fellows will have passed USMLE I, II and III as requirements of training.

 Waivers to this requirement may be granted on an individual basis.
-Details regarding certification for ABIM candidates may be found on the.
+Details regarding certification for ABIM candidates may be found on the ABIM website.

-Mass General Hospital is an Equal Opportunity Employer and welcomes applications from minority candidates.
+Mass General is an Equal Opportunity Employer and welcomes applications from minority candidates.

 Two years of fellowship (one clinical and one research year) are required for Board certification, and fellows may take the Board certification examination after two years of fellowship.
 However, the NIH-sponsored training program requires a 3-year fellowship with two years of research training (a second and third year of fellowship).
 In addition to the first clinical year, it is expected that fellows will spend at least two additional years in clinical or laboratory research to develop their scientific skills.

-Applicants may learn more about the policies, benefits and responsibilities associated with being a graduate trainee at MGH at: http://www.partners.org/graduate-medical-education/default.aspx.
+Learn more about the policies, benefits and responsibilities associated with being a graduate trainee at Mass General

 The Rheumatology Unit maintains a daily program of teaching conferences for the staff and fellows.
-A summer rheumatology program runs throughout the first four weeks of the Rheumatology Fellowship, designed to introduce Fellows to the musculoskeletal examination, the principles of immunology and an overview of rheumatologic disease.
-On Mondays, Dr. John Mills, Professor Emeritus of Medicine and world-renowned clinical rheumatologist, meets with the fellows in an informal conference.
-Reading Club with Dr. Mark Fisher and other faculty meets once a month to review current literature in Rheumatology.
-This aspect of the curriculum is designed to keep current with the literature, and, in addition, to enhance the Fellows’ understanding of the statistical basis of published research, and critique the methodology used.
-Case conferences, New England Journal of Medicine CPCs, Medical Grand Rounds, Radiology Conference, and a monthly SLE/Sjogren’s Conference contribute to a strong clinical curriculum.
+A summer rheumatology program runs throughout the first four weeks of the Rheumatology Fellowship, designed to introduce fellows to the musculoskeletal examination, the principles of immunology and an overview of rheumatologic disease.
+On Mondays, John Mills, MD, professor emeritus of Medicine and world-renowned clinical rheumatologist, meets with the fellows in an informal conference.
+Reading Club with Mark Fisher, MD, and other faculty meets once a month to review current literature in rheumatology.
+This aspect of the curriculum is designed to keep current with the literature, and, in addition, to enhance the fellows’ understanding of the statistical basis of published research, and critique the methodology used.
+Case conferences, New England Journal of Medicine CPCs, Medical Grand Rounds, Radiology Conference and a monthly SLE/Sjogren’s Conference contribute to a strong clinical curriculum.

 Weekly Rheumatology Grand Rounds are held on Tuesday mornings.
-Faculty members from MGH, other Boston hospitals, or from locations nationally or internationally speak at this conference.
-Once a month, this conference combines the faculty and fellows from both Mass General and BWH.
+Faculty members from Mass General, other Boston hospitals, or from locations nationally or internationally speak at this conference.
+Once a month, this conference combines the faculty and fellows from both Mass General and Brigham and Women's Hospital.

 Every other Wednesday morning, a journal club is held.
 One journal club concerns disease mechanisms; papers are presented that explore the pathogenesis of rheumatic disease.
 The other journal club is a clinical journal club in which papers are presented about the treatment of rheumatic diseases.
 On alternate Wednesday mornings, a Clinical Case Conference or Research Conference is held in which fellows present cases from the consultation service to faculty and fellows or their research.